Loops docs

 phoneNumber,

-scanResult: scan,
+scanResult: scan.results,

 }),